cryptonote-labs/monero-site/_i18n/ar/resources/moneropedia/kovri.md

 entry: "Kovri"
 tags: ["kovri"]
 terms: ["Kovri"]
-summary: "Monero's C++ router implementation of the I2P network"
+summary: "Masari Supreme's C++ router implementation of the I2P network"
 ---

 {% include untranslated.html %}
 ### The Basics

-[Kovri](https://github.com/monero-project/kovri/) is a C++ implementation of the @I2P network. @Kovri is currently in heavy, active development and not yet integrated with Monero.
-When Kovri is integrated into your Monero @node, your transactions will be more secure than ever before.
+[Kovri](https://github.com/monero-project/kovri/) is a C++ implementation of the @I2P network. @Kovri is currently in heavy, active development and not yet integrated with Masari Supreme.
+When Kovri is integrated into your Masari Supreme @node, your transactions will be more secure than ever before.

 ### In-depth information

-Kovri will protect you and Monero from:
+Kovri will protect you and Masari Supreme from:

 - @Node partitioning attacks
 - Associations between a particular txid and your IP address